 Intuition suggests that when a material sample is compressed uniformly from all sides it will decrease in size.
 Only a few materials exhibit the opposite behavior, by slightly expanding in a couple of directions when subjected to hydrostatic compression.

-Institute of Physical Chemistry of the Polish Academy of Sciences (IPC PAS) have discovered a new material that has extremely high negative compressibility and a mechanism behind it that was previously unknown.
+Researchers from the Institute of Physical Chemistry of the Polish Academy of Sciences (IPC PAS) have discovered a new material that has extremely high negative compressibility and a mechanism behind it that was previously unknown.

 These materials elongate along one or two directions when hydrostatic pressure is applied.
 An accidental, yet interesting discovery was made at the Institute of Physical Chemistry of the Polish Academy of Sciences (IPC PAS) in Warsaw, when researchers were searching for optimal compounds essential for hydrogen storage.
 One of the materials that was being tested exhibited a significant elongation under increased pressure.

 Usually the increase in dimensions observed in materials with negative compressibility subjected to high hydrostatic pressure is small.
 We are talking here about values of the order of a single percentage point or even less.
 We have found a material of very high negative compressibility, of up to 10% in one direction.
 Interestingly, the elongation occurred abruptly at a pressure of approx. 30 thousand atmospheres.

 Dr. Palasyuk is involved in the study of materials subjected to hydrostatic pressures of one to several million atmospheres (the prefix hydro- means that there is a uniform pressure on the material from all sides).
 In laboratories diamond anvils are used to produce such high pressures, when micrometer-sized samples are placed between the anvils.